test-repo-billy/azure-rest-api-specs/specification/contosowidgetmanager/data-plane/readme.md

 > see https://aka.ms/autorest

 This is the AutoRest configuration file for Contoso.WidgetManager.
-Test with no spelling errors.
+Test with no sepellgni errors.

 ## Configuration